KoljaB/TurnVoice/README.md

 If you like the repo please leave a star ✨ 🌟 ✨

 [^1]: State is work-in-progress (early pre-alpha), so please expect API changes to come and sometimes things not working properly yet.
 Developed on Python 3.11.4 under Win 10.
-[^2]: Rubberband is needed to pitchpreserve timestretch audios for fitting synthesis into timewindow
+[^2]: Rubberband is needed to pitchpreserve timestretch audios for fitting synthesis into timewindow.
-[^3]: Deezer's Spleeter is needed to split vocals for original audio preservation
+[^3]: Deezer's Spleeter is needed to split vocals for original audio preservation.
-[^4]: Huggingface access token is needed to download the speaker diarization model for identifying speakers with pyannote.audio
+[^4]: Huggingface access token is needed to download the speaker diarization model for identifying speakers with pyannote.audio.
-[^5]: Speaker diarization is performed with the pyannote.audio default HF implementation on the vocals track splitted from the original audio
+[^5]: Speaker diarization is performed with the pyannote.audio default HF implementation on the vocals track splitted from the original audio.
+[^6]: Uses GPT-4 and generates costs.
+Needs [OpenAI API Key](https://platform.openai.com/api-keys) stored in env variable **OPENAI_API_KEY**.